Golden Dawn (Greece): Foreign affairs

 Nikolaos Michaloliakos supports an irredentist concept for formerly Greek regions that now belong to Turkey.
 These regions had significant Greek populations until the population exchange between Greece and Turkey in the 1920s.
 Michaloliakos has criticized Thessaloniki mayor Yiannis Boutaris for wanting to name a street after Mustafa Kemal Atatürk, who was born in the city when it was part of the Ottoman Empire.

 In January 2013, a group of Golden Dawn supporters attacked the car of Turkish consul-general Osman İlhan Şener in Komotini during an anti-Turkey protest.
 The party members also insulted Atatürk during the attack.

 Golden Dawn promoted a hardline stance on the Macedonia naming dispute, rejecting any compromise solution that would include the term Macedonia in the name of North Macedonia, on the basis that only Greek Macedonia is entitled to use the name.
 Mihaloliakos has also called for the "liberation" of Northern Epirus, which is today part of southern Albania, has a Greek minority and is claimed by Greek irredentists.
 Golden Dawn supports enosis, the union of Cyprus with Greece.

 Election advertisements for Golden Dawn depicted the burning of US and Israeli flags, a reflection of the party's strong anti-American and anti-Zionist position.
 However, in June 2018, the party's MEPs voted in favour of increased security coordination with Israel.
 Golden Dawn is also staunchly eurosceptic, opposing Greece's participation in the European Union and the eurozone.

-Golden Dawn has spoken out in favor of Syrian President Bashar al-Assad following the Syrian Civil War.
+Golden Dawn spoke out in favor of Syrian President Bashar al-Assad during the Syrian Civil War.